 EXTRACORPOREAL MEMBRANE OXYGENATION (ECMO)

-Consider risks and benefits of citywide and regional referral of patients to ECMO centers.
-Risks of transport may include: disease spread, risk to transport personnel, and overwhelming ECMO centers’ general ICU resources.
-Develop strict criteria for ECMO initiation only to those with the highest chance of survival given the high number of potential ECMO candidates and limited capacity.
-If patients require transfer from low resource hospitals consider triaging potential ECMO candidate patients (young, otherwise healthy, single organ failure) to large urban ECMO centers.
+Facilitate coordination among ECMO centers in your region to establish communication methods for patient referral and distribution as well as unified inclusion and exclusion criteria.
+Develop clear criteria for ECMO initiation that are tied to hospital and ECMO program capacity, i.e., use narrower inclusion criteria when the system becomes saturated to select only those with the highest chance of survival..
+If patients require transfer from low resource hospitals, consider triaging potential ECMO candidate patients (young, otherwise healthy, single organ failure) to large urban ECMO centers.
 This may decrease the frequency of patient transports for eventual ECMO referral.

 CODE BLUE/CLINICAL EMERGENCY RESPONSE